discretize/discretize-guides/builds/engineer/power-scrapper/index.md

 <Divider text="Gameplay"/>

-<Specialization name="Soulbeast" text="Power Soulbeast"/> focuses on fitting damage into the 10 second burst window of <Skill name="Sic Em"/>.
-Besides that it tries to ensure high uptime on several modifiers:
+<Specialization name="Scrapper" text="Power Scrapper"/> Has a priority based rotation, that .
+Besides that it tries to ensure high uptime on several modifiers to increase its damage:
-- <Trait name="Twice as Vicious"/> is gained for 10 seconds after using any hard CC skill.
-See the defiance bar damage table above.
 - <Item name="Relic of Fireworks"/> is gained for 6 seconds after hitting a weapon skill with 20+ seconds cooldown.
 See the list below.
+- <Trait name="Object in Motion"/> is gained for 10 seconds after using any hard CC skill.
+See the defiance bar damage table above.
+- <Trait name="Modified Ammunition"/> is active while you are above 90% health.
-- <Trait name="Loud Whistle"/> is active while you are above 90% health.
+- <Trait name="Explosive Temper"/> is active while you are above 90% health.

 You want to **always** be in <Skill name="Beastmode"/> when dealing damage.
 A lot of attributes and modifiers are tied to it.
 Besides manually using <Skill name="Leave Beastmode"/>, you will get kicked out of <Skill name="Beastmode"/> when your [Rigorous Certainty](https://wiki.guildwars2.com/wiki/Rigorous_Certainty) (cheat death) granted by a *Mistlock Singularity* activates.